aclaf/flagrant/docs/explanation/architecture.md

 Aclaf generates usage messages, help text, and documentation from specifications.
 It renders option descriptions, examples, and usage patterns for users.

+**Completion generation**

+Aclaf generates shell-specific completion scripts (Bash, Zsh, Fish, PowerShell) from specifications and parse results.
+It provides context-aware completion suggestions based on the CLI structure.

 **Error presentation**

 Aclaf renders parse errors and validation errors as user-friendly messages with color, highlighting, suggestions, and examples.
-It uses the context provided by Flagrant's exceptions to produce precise, helpful output.
+It uses the context provided by Flagrant exceptions to produce precise, helpful output.

 ### Why separated